Advertiser Disclosure

 While the majority of credit cards do offer grace periods, not all cards offer one.
 You should read the terms and conditions in your credit card agreement to confirm.

 The details of how a grace period works for a specific card can be found on the credit card agreement.
-When looking through the agreement, look out for sections like “When We Charge Interest,” “Grace Periods,” or “Paying Interest” to find out how and when you can avoid interest for your specific card.
+When looking through the agreement, look out for sections with labels that say things like “When We Charge Interest,” “Grace Periods,” or “Paying Interest” to find out how and when you can avoid interest for your specific card.

 Chase Credit Card Agreement Grace Period Example

-Image Credit: United Club℠ Infinite Card Agreement via Consumer Financial Protection Bureau
+Image Credit: United Club℠ Card agreement via Consumer Financial Protection Bureau

-Hot Tip: If you can’t locate your credit card agreement, the Consumer Financial Protection Bureau keeps a library of all past agreements for reference.
+Hot Tip: If you can’t locate your credit card agreement, know that the Consumer Financial Protection Bureau keeps a library of all past agreements for reference.

 How To Take Advantage of Your Grace Period